 - If you are a caregiver, ask family members to come over so you can go for a walk, or work out to an exercise video when you have a free moment.
 Remember an important part of caring for someone else is to stay healthy yourself.

 As we said last week, exercise isn’t hard.
-Make it simple, make it a habit.
+Make it easier by making it a habit.

-Thank you for taking time out of your busy day to stop by!
+Thank you for taking time out of your busy day to visit with us!